-Most people are aware that if their driveway has a lot of cracks in it or if the driveway has pulled away from the garage that there is a problem.
-Many homeowners are aware of the term “mud jacking.”
-They may have seen the large, heavy cement trucks in their neighborhood and spoken with other neighbors about the procedure for mud jacking.
-Mud jacking is a process that utilizes a mixture of water, dirt, and cement pumped into large holes drilled into the concrete to level the cement slabs in a driveway that are cracking or falling away from the garage.
-This process of mudjacking has been around since the early 1900s.
-Wikipedia, an online source of information on a variety of subjects, barely mentions the outdated method utilizing a “mud-like” substance but provides much information on the most modern methodology using Foam as the expanding structural leveling choice.
+Some homeowners are aware that if the driveway has a lot of cracks in it or if the driveway has pulled away from the garage.
+This is an indication there is a problem.
+You may be aware of the term “mud jacking.”
+You may have seen large, heavy cement trucks in your neighborhood and spoken with other neighbors about the procedure for mud jacking.
+Mud jacking is a process that utilizes a mixture of water, dirt, and cement that is pumped into large holes drilled into the concrete to level the cement slabs in a driveway that are cracking or falling away from the garage.
+This process of mud jacking has been around since the early 1900s.
+Wikipedia, barely mentions the outdated method utilizing a “mud-like” substance.
+But it does provide a lot of information on the most modern methodology using ‘foam’ as the expanding concrete leveling choice.

 Where can you use Lifting Concrete with Foam?

-Use foam to repair a sunken Garage floor and Basement Floor
+Use foam to repair a sunken Garage and Basement Floor

 Is there any damage to the concrete during the lifting process with foam?

 Small holes must be drilled into the concrete that needs repair in the process of foam lifting.
 However, in comparison to traditional mud jacking, the number of holes used in foam lifting is less, and the size of the holes are smaller.
 Compare the traditional mud jacking hole size of 2-3” with a foam lifting hole size of 3/8-5/8.”

 How much does foam jacking cost?